xenxynon/build-releases/fox.md

  ## Things to do beforehand

-  - Download and unzip the recovery zip in your device
+  - Download and keep the recovery zip in your device/pendrive
   - Download and unzip the recovery zip in your pc

   **NOTE - The zip includes a file called recovery.img which is the vendor_boot image**